cdedc/xcomfort/README.md

 # xcomfort
 Moeller EATON xComfort USB Gateway interface library

-This work is heavily based on mifis xcomfort libraries.
+This work is heavily based on mifis xcomfort libraries (https://github.com/mifi/libxcomfort).
 He did some work for dimming.

 I took his base and focused on basic functionality.
 I'm using the new USB dongle-style gateway (Eaton / Möller xComfort USB Gateway (communications interface) CKOZ-00/1) which seems to be a bit more sensitive to some settings (especially buffer size).